mattrude/wp-gallery2-image-block/readme.txt

 Tested up to: 2.8.4
 Stable tag: 0.6.1

-Widget to display your Gallery 2 Image Block on your Wordpress sidebar
+Widget to display your Gallery 2 Image Block on your WordPress sidebar

 == Description ==

-This plugin will allow you to put one of the meny [Gallery2](http://gallery.menalto.com/) Image Blocks on your Wordpress site.
+This plugin will allow you to put one of the meny [Gallery2](http://gallery.menalto.com/) Image Blocks on your WordPress site.
 You are required to have a running Gallery2 install to use this plugin.

 This is a complete rewrite of [Chris Schierer (aka Lentil)](http://www.theschierers.net/blog) [Gallery2 Image Block Plugin](http://wordpress.org/extend/plugins/gallery2-image-block-widget) 0.1.4.
-This rewrite uses the new Wordpress 2.8 Widget API, so is only compatable with wordpress 2.8+.
+This rewrite uses the new WordPress 2.8 Widget API, so is only compatable with wordpress 2.8+.

 All options described in the [Gallery 2 Image Block](http://codex.gallery2.org/Gallery2:Modules:imageblock) documentation are included.
 User configuration of Image Block options are available in the Widget configuration panel.
 Blank (empty) options use the Gallery2 defaults.